HMS Herald (1824): Survey and scientific work

 On 27 May 1854, Herald sailed for Fiji via Auckland and Raoul Island.
-Herald surveyed in thare south of Fiji, and obtained accurate positions for the Minerva Reefs, and also enabled numerous doubtful hazards to be reomved from the charts.
+Herald surveyed in the south of Fiji, and obtained accurate positions for the Minerva Reefs, and also enabled numerous doubtful hazards to be removed from the charts.
 Between 1854 and 1857, Herald made three surveying trips to Fiji, greatly adding to the small-scale survey that had been carried out by Charles Wilkes in 1840.
-During this preiod, Herald also surveyed Norfolk Island and assisted in the resettlement of the Pitcairn Islanders to Norfolk Island.
+During this period, Herald also surveyed Norfolk Island and assisted in the resettlement of the Pitcairn Islanders to Norfolk Island.
 In April 1855, following diagreements about publication and allegations of financial irregularities, MacGillivray was dismissed from his post on the Herald.
-On 26 February 1857, Herald arrived back in Sydney.
+On 26 February 1857, Herald returned to Sydney.

-The next task for Denham and Herald was a survey of Port Jackson, completed in November 1857.
+Denham and Herald then made a survey of Port Jackson, which was completed in November 1857.
 This included a large-scale plan of Cockatoo Island.
 Herald was the first sailing ship to enter the Fitzroy Dock, on Cockatoo Island.
 Herald then surveyed the southern and western coasts of Australia as far as Shark Bay, returning to Sydney on 29 June 1858.
 On 3 September, they set sail for the Coral Sea, an area with many reefs most of which had not been charted accurately.
 The survey of the Coral sea would involve three cruises, and continue until May 1860.
 The result was to greatly improve the safety of the outer approach to the Torres Strait, to the east of the Great Barrier Reef.